michsiec/covid19-predictive-analysis/README.md

 Parallel coordinates plot has been visualised to see how individual data points sit across all our variables.
 Next, the mean of each variable in each cluster has been taken in order to plot the centroids.
 Since hierarchical classification requires that distances between each and every point are calculated, it has taken few minutes to compute every distance.

 Even though the algorithm suggested to use five clusters, I used four since I have decided that it would be sufficient for the analysis.
-On the boxplot, we can spot that cluster 0 is strong on daily cases ‘new.c’, deaths ‘new.d’ and recoveries ‘new.r’, and cluster 2 have the ratios grouped , that is: ‘infection_rate’, ‘death_rate’ and ‘recovery_rate’.
+On the boxplot, we can spot that cluster 0 is strong on daily cases `new.c`, deaths `new.d` and recoveries `new.r`, and cluster 2 have the ratios grouped , that is: `infection_rate`, `death_rate` and `recovery_rate`.
-It has been also spotted that ‘new.d’, ‘new.c’ and ‘new.r’ were grouped into one cluster, and parameters’ rates (death_rate, infection_rate, recovery_rate) were clustered together.
+It has been also spotted that `new.d`, `new.c` and `new.r` were grouped into one cluster, and parameters’ rates (death_rate, infection_rate, recovery_rate) were clustered together.

 ### Predictions using Machine Learning and Deep Learning
 The whole process of predictive data analysis have been described in *PredictiveDataAnalysis.ipynb* notebook file.